About Ali Brown

 Ali hung in there.
 The thought of giving up her independence was too painful to bear, and her perseverance today illustrates how to find success if you really want it.
 “I trusted myself.
 This was my path.
 I listened to my heart and knew that this was what I was supposed to do.
 Soon enough I figured it out, one day at a time.”
 And that’s when her business started to move in the right direction.

 Ali’s proficiency at marketing her business via e-mail newsletters or “e-zines” landed her projects with prestigious clients such as New York Times Digital, Adweek Magazines, Scholastic Books, and Dun & Bradstreet.
 She built up her marketing communications business.
 But the best was yet to come.

 From Nowhere…to Self-Made Millionaire…to Entrepreneur Mentor

 The moment when Ali realized her risks would really be rewarded was when other women she met asked her about her business success with questions like, “How do you market yourself?
 How do you get clients?
 How do you use the internet?
 How do you keep going when you feel like giving up?”

 She began to teach all she knew.
 Ali’s following gained, and her expertise grew well past online promotion into marketing, business, and success strategies for entrepreneurs.
 Her offerings expanded into courses, programs, seminars, events, and mentoring.
-She reached her goal to become a millionaire by age 35, and since then has devoted her entire venture to help other women business owners take their business to scale.
+And since then has devoted her entire venture to help other women business owners take their business to scale.

 Ali’s business-building insights and warm spirit are big draws on the international stage.
 She hosts entrepreneurial events that change lives, and her workshops are unlike any other out there, combining her innovative business success strategies with advice for leadership and personal growth.